Limit linear series: combinatorial theory: Classification of 's

 We first show that $\sim$ is a well-behaved equivalence relation.

 \begin{prop} For all $x \in \Gamma$, the class of $x$ under $\sim$ is finite. \end{prop}

 \begin{proof} Let $x$ and $x'$ belong to a common edge $e$.
 Suppose without loss of generality that $x \leq x'$.
-Then by Remark~\ref{rem:function_minimal_slopes} there exists $f \in M$ which takes all minimal slopes around $x'$ (for example $f = f_{x'}$), in particular in the direction of $x$ in which the minimal slope is negative.
-Thus $f(x) < f(x')$ and $x \nsim y$.
-This shows that we can only have $x \sim x'$ if $x$ and $x'$ share no edge, from which the result follows. \end{proof}
+Then, by Theorem~\ref{thm:jumps_realized}, there exists $f \in M$ that takes all minimal slopes around $x'$ (for example $f = \ssf_{x'}$), in particular in the direction of $x$ in which the minimal slope is negative.
+Thus $f(x) < f(x')$ and $x \nsim x'$.
+This shows that we can only have $x \sim x'$ if $x$ and $x'$ do not belong to the same edge, from which the result follows. \end{proof}